dgtm/vibechanger/README.md

 - Cloud job data paths are mounted under `/data` in the container.
 - Model assets are mounted/read from `/models` in the container.

-## Challenges
+## Design
 I use Google Cloud Run jobs, its ephemeral and just easier to terraform.
 Models are backed by the cloud storage which can be loaded to the containers on runtime.
-Bootup time and Image size is still a bit harsh, separating the steps would need a messaging layer between them.
+Bootup time and Image size is still a bit harsh.
+Message passing is dont through UI.